jakethorn/ShadingLanguageX/docs/LanguageSpecification.md

 The `#include` directive works as it does in C, but also allows inclusion of directories as well as specific files.
 All files with the extension `.mxsl` inside the directory will be included.
-The search is not recursive, i.e., it does not include `.mxsl` files from sub-directories and files are not included in any particular order.
+The search is not recursive, i.e., it does not include `.mxsl` files from subdirectories and files are not included in any particular order.
 If the order of included files is important, then you should include each file individually in the necessary order.

 When including a file, paths may be absolute or relative.
 If the path is relative, ShadingLanguageX will look for the file in